majick/entry/README.md

 These pages can be published as normal pastes, and will open rendered when viewed.

 A basic introduction to the layout of the builder can be found [here](https://builder.sntry.cc)!

-#### Toolbox

-Components created in the builder can be saved to the component toolbox, allowing them to be shared and used by other users.
-Components saved to the toolbox are saved under the `components` paste group.
-Their content is just a JSON export of the component.

-Saved toolbox components can be found in the paste builder on the top right.
-These components can be inserted into a paste builder page by selecting them in the library.

 #### Technical